trussworks/truss-interview/BROWSER_README.md

 -   If your solution is on a hosted IDE such as Codepen or Glitch, please make sure to provide an evergreen link that does not expire.

-We will review your solution in a recent version of Firefox, Chrome, or Safari.
+We will review your solution in a recent version of Firefox, Chrome, or Safari running on MacOS.

 ## Full Description